Coinbene/API-SOPT-Documents/openapi-spot-rest-en.md

 ### Public interface - Get the specified ticker information

 ```
-Get the latest transaction price, buy one price, sell one price and 24 transaction volume of the exchange ticker
+Get the latest transaction price, buy one price, sell one price and 24 transaction volume of the exchange ticker,  The data is updated every 500mm
 Speed ​​limit rule: 6 times / 1 second
 HTTP GET /api/exchange/v2/market/ticker/one
 ```